gersonmoraes/dryunit/README.md

 It is still available as the optional package `ppx_dryunit`.
 Currently the extension provides roughly the same functionality as the command line, plus the possibility to detect tests only in the current file, which is its recommended setup.

-The simplest way is to use it add this line to the end of your file `main.ml`:
+The simplest way to use it is to add this line to the end of your file `main.ml`:

 ```
 let () = [%dryunit]